isotopp/isotopp.github.io/content/posts/2020-10-07-an-unexpeced-pool-size-increase.md

 > Starting a transaction at the default isolation level will force the Undo-Log Purge Thread to stop at the position of our read view.
 Undo-Log entries will no longer be purged, filling up and growing the Undo-Log.
 Reads and Index Lookups become more complicated and slower, slowing down the overall performance of the database.

-So it may be long running transactions.
+So it may be long-running transactions.

 ## Proof